openedx/edx-documentation/en_us/open_edx_release_notes/source/hawthorn.rst

   higher verification rates than ones without.
 * The HTML components have been updated to give you even more easy formatting options such as aligning your text the way you want: aligned to the left or right, centered, or fully justified.
-Images to HTML components can be added right inside the HTML component itself, without having to upload files beforehand.
+Images in HTML components can be added right inside the HTML component itself, without having to upload files beforehand.
 * The Video Uploads page is enabled by default.
 For course teams who partner